 So the way I see it, you have a few options.
 Because let’s face it, we pride ourselves on getting people to open their mouths for us, right?

 The ThroatScope is not just an amazing tool for seeing into mouth cavities.
 It’s magic.
 It’s a Star Wars lightsaber.
 It’s a fairy or wizard’s wand.
 Ask them to look in mummy’s mouth, then your mouth.
 Let them be in control.
 Tell them that the ‘wand’ has superpowers and let’s you see what they had for breakfast.
 In Australia I’d say ‘Weetbix’ or ‘toast with Vegemite’.
 When I worked in the USA I had to seriously increase my breakfast vocabulary to include ‘Pop Tarts’ and ‘Cheerios’.
 If you don’t guess what they had on the first few tries, ask them to see if they can find what you had and then rave on about their magical powers when they say ‘ice-cream’.

 Get cheeky.
 It’s a great way to win kids over.
-I love telling my kids that we’re going to do some funny things with our mouths and that they are not allowed to tell Daddy or show Mummy.
-The first thing I ask them to do is to stick their tongue out.
+I love telling my kids that we’re going to do some funny things with our mouths, and I usually start with sticking their tongue out.
 I ask them this on purpose as this is typically something that they are NOT allowed to do.
-I might even tell mum to close her eyes so that she can’t see.
+I might even tell parents to close her eyes so that they can’t see.
 They will then do anything you ask of them because you are their cheeky partner in mischief…

 GET TECHY WITH THEM